End User Computing Risk Management

 Microsoft Excel is one of the most common examples of End User Computing platforms – readily accessible, fast, flexible and familiar.
 Over time, EUCs have become essential to many financial operations, allowing users to manage and manipulate data quickly and efficiently.

 Whilst these features make End User Computing appealing and critical to business structures, they also make them difficult to manage and control.
-User developed applications are not subject to the same monitoring as traditional applications, and frequently management does not have visibility over how integral the use of EUCs is within the company.
+EUC applications are not subject to the same monitoring as traditional applications, and frequently management does not have visibility over how integral the use of EUCs is within the company.
 Because of this, many of the advantages of EUCs have begun presenting risks to the businesses that rely so much on them.

 Complete the form on the left to receive our whitepaper, ‘The Business Case for Managing End User Computing‘.